kiranraaj19/p2pchat/README.md

 - [ ] Reflection of messages in React frontend (Have to fix, temporary fix: console)
 - [X] Deployment
 - [ ] UI
+- [ ] Reflect publicKey generated in homepage